ErikPohl444/hooks_demo/README.md

 # hooks_demo

 This project demonstrates the use of React hooks in a modern TypeScript application.
-It contains several reusable components and examples, making it a great starting point for experimenting with React's powerful state and effect management features.
+You can expect: a sidebar menu containing a list of hooks, and the right content pane containing the live hook and the source code for the hook component for comparison as you use the hook-based code.

 ## Features